-Banks, credit unions, dealers and online finance companies are potential lenders when seeking a car loan with subprime credit.
-Bear in mind dealers might offer add-ons, such as extended warranties, which could be rolled into the loan and increase the amount you’re borrowing.
+Banks, credit unions, dealers and finance companies are all potential options when seeking a car loan with subprime credit.

 RoadLoans has provided auto financing for thousands of qualified applicants.
-Getting a car loan with bad credit might be possible for you too.
+Getting a car loan with bad credit may be possible for you, too.

-Apply for a car loan to get an instant decision.
+Apply for a car loan and get an instant decision.

 * “Bad” or “Poor” credit generally is considered a FICO score around 600 and below by sources including the Consumer Federation of America and National Credit Reporting Association (reported by the Associated Press), Bankrate.com, Credit.com, Investopedia, NerdWallet.com and others.
 The Congressional Budget Office identifies a FICO score of 620 as the “cutoff” for prime loans.
 FICO scores are not the sole factor in lending decisions by RoadLoans.com and Santander Consumer USA.

 † These statements are informational suggestions only and should not be construed as legal, accounting, or professional advice, nor are they intended as a substitute for legal or professional guidance.